 Sometimes I think I could even take one or two things off.
 Am I crazy?
 Probably.
 This shelf will probably get re-styled hundreds of times in it’s lifetime.
 At the end of the day, use things you love and things that make you happy.
 Don’t try and pile it high with everything you own.
 Have fun with it and don’t be afraid to try new things.
 Just don’t spend hours upon hours trying to figure it out or your husband will start making fun of you 😉

-Hopefully these tips help you out if you’re planning on installing some open shelving, or you already have some that need styling.
+Hopefully these tips help you out if you’re planning on installing some open shelving.
 If you want some more tips on installing floating shelves check out this super informative post – Open Shelving Kitchen Guide.

 Thank you to Crates & Pallet for sponsoring this post.
 All thoughts and opinions on their amazing new shelf brackets are 100% my own.
 Thanks for supporting the brands that allow me to keep creating!